 Impact of the Second Wave

-- RBI is of the opinion that the impact of the second wave on the economy and businesses is not as bad as it was in the first wave.
+- RBI thinks that the impact of the second wave on the economy and businesses is not as bad as it was in the first wave.

 - There is an unpredictability about the localized lockdowns and the overall Corona situation which had made it impossible for small businesses to expect any growth or profit.